 Watch a long, lazy afternoon slip away while enjoying the park’s beautifully wooded lake.
 Located near the park office and picnic areas, the seven-acre manmade lake has parking nearby.

-For those who like to be afloat, canoes can be rented at the park office.
-Paddle to secluded spots along the shoreline where the only sound is the rippling of the water.
 Fish from choice fishing spots on the banks or try your luck on our fishing pier.
 Visitors and fishermen may launch personal canoes and kayak.
 Only human and electric powered watercraft allowed.
 Largemouth bass and sunfish are just waiting to be caught.
 Anglers age 16 or older must possess a valid North Carolina fishing license.
 Swimming is not permitted.
 Please be safe and wear a life vest while on the water!

 Download instructions and map for orienteering at Crowders Mountain:

 IMPORTANT: read the FAQS and Rules about climbing in the park.

 Experienced climbers will enjoy the challenges of Crowders Mountain.
 Climbing is permitted in designated areas only.
 Pitons, bolts or similar devices that may damage cliff faces are not permitted.
 Further information may be obtained at the park office.

 This form of rock climbing, done without anchors and ropes, is available at the Boulders a one mile hike from the Boulders Access Area.
 All climbing regulations, including the requirements of a permit, are in effect and some sections of Boulders may be closed to bouldering at certain times of the year.
 Check with park staff for more information.

 The shade of large trees provides a spot for outdoor dining in a beautiful wooded area.
 Scattered throughout the picnic area are 10 tables with a grill at each table.
 There are five picnic tables at the Linwood Access Area and four at the Boulders Access Area.
 Drinking water and restrooms are located nearby.